IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 A specific name to tag the built image with is also specified.
 The value `image-registry.openshift-image-registry.svc:5000` in the tag is the address of the internal image registry provided by OpenShift.
 The registry is accessible within the cluster using the `Service`.
 Format of a Service address is: _name_._namespace_.svc

-5000 is the port, which is followed by a namespace and image name to push the image to (within the registry).
+5000 is the port, which is followed by namespace and name for the image.
+Later when we push the image to to push the built image to (within the registry).

 [comment]: <> (Optional: Show how to access the image registry service using OpenShift console)